Resources for GCSE Maths

 Luckily, making big progress in maths is possible relatively quickly.
 Research into learning always comes back to the same conclusion – the key is to keep testing, answering a wide variety of questions.
 After all, this is how you’re assessed in the end.
 Don’t spend too much time making notes; learning Maths is quite different from learning science, which involves memorising lots of definitions and concepts as well as being able to express opinions and discuss issues.

-A good textbook plus exam papers with detailed answers is all that you’ll need; but it is nice, now and then, to look at a video of someone explaining a topic and going through the tougher types of question.
-And there are revision sites that are good for the basics.
-Try a variety of resources and see which works for you.
-The bottom line is that you spend most of your time trying questions and checking the answers.
+A good textbook plus exam papers with detailed answers is really all that you’ll need; but it is nice, now and then, to look at a video of someone explaining a topic and explaining the methods.
+There’s no better place to get books, guides and workbooks than cgpbooks.co.uk.

 A good textbook should be your main resource.
 You need to be able to look up a topic quickly, and a textbook is by far the most convenient.